 Providing a hedging policy to the senior lender is often a condition precedent to utilization of the loans, and amendment of the hedging policy often requires the consent of the senior lenders.
-If the financing is made through a bank, hedging is normally arranged by the lender, but may occasionally be provided by a separate financial institution.
+If the financing is made through a bank, hedging is normally arranged by the lender but may occasionally be provided by a separate financial institution.

 Interest rate risk is commonly hedged by way of customary interest swaps documented by standard ISDA documentation (adapted to the Danish market).
-In the current market, we see an increasing amount of fixed rate loans as well as foreign currency loans.
-Both alternatives bring about their own challenges (high break costs or currency risk), but in a lucrative market for both developers, sponsors and financiers, the willingness to take risks is increasing.
+Prior to the recent downturn in the market, we saw an increasing amount of fixed rate loans as well as foreign currency loans.
+Both alternatives bring about their own challenges (high break costs or currency risk), but in a lucrative market for both developers, sponsors and financiers, the willingness to take risks was relatively high.
+With the current downturn in the market, both lenders and borrowers have become increasingly risk averse.